-Mail servers and ISPs watch inboxes for major spikes in sending volume to ascertain whether the account is used to send spam messages or not.
+Mail servers and ISPs watch inboxes for significant spikes in sending volume to ascertain whether or not the account is used to send spam messages.
 For example, if two emails were sent a week to your subscribers, and now you send two emails per day, you have increased your send volume by 14 times.
 Therefore, you will see an increase in your bounce rate.

-A hard bounce is a permanent bounce, meaning that there is something wrong with the email address you are trying to reach.
+A hard bounce is a permanent bounce, meaning something is wrong with the email address you are trying to reach.
 More often than not, it is due to an email address that doesn’t exist anymore.
 So, when an email address bounces, you should remove it from the list as soon as possible.
 By keeping your email lists clean, the email bounce rate can decrease.

-But, if you don't remove dormant emails and continue to get hard bounces, it will signal to your ISP that you are not keeping your list clean, thereby hurting your email sender reputation and email deliverability rates.
+But, if you don't remove dormant emails and continue getting hard bounces, it will signal to your ISP that you are not keeping your list clean, hurting your email sender reputation and email deliverability rates.

 The factors that primarily affect email deliverability are email sender reputation and email authentication.
 Also, the content you send in your email and to whom you send it is essential for email deliverability.

-As the competition for the inbox increases with each passing day, ESPs are tightening the criterion for a successful email placement.
-One out of six emails never reaches subscribers' inboxes—only those emails sent by senders having a high email sender reputation reach the subscribers’ inbox.
+As the competition for the inbox increases with each passing day, ESPs tighten the criterion for a successful email placement.
+One out of six emails never reaches subscribers' inboxes—only those emails sent by senders having a high email sender reputation reach the subscribers’ inboxes.